-- 14 COPYRIGHT - 14.1 Refer to Common Agreement Article 5 Copyright and Intellectual Property. - 15 PERSONNEL FILES - 15.1 There shall be one official Personnel File maintained in Human Resources for each employee covered by this Agreement. - 15.2 Personnel Files will be kept confidential.
-The College shall not release information contained in an employee's Personnel File to unauthorized individuals without the written consent of the employee concerned. - During normal working hours and in the presence of the Human Resources Director or delegate, every employee has the right of access to their Personnel File alone or accompanied by the President of the Faculty Association.
+- 15.1 There shall be one official Personnel File maintained in Human Resources for each employee covered by this Agreement. - 15.2 Personnel Files will be kept confidential.
+The College shall not release information contained in an employee's Personnel File to unauthorized individuals without the written consent of the employee concerned. - During normal working hours and in the presence of the Human Resources Director or delegate, every employee has the right of access to his/herPersonnel File alone or accompanied by the President of the Faculty Association.
 Upon request, employees are entitled to a copy of any material in their Personnel Files. - 15.4 Each document directed to the Personnel File which constitutes disciplinary action shall be signed by the employee as evidence a copy has been received.
 The employee's signature does not indicate agreement with the contents of the document.
-Refusal on the part of the employee to sign such documents shall not preclude their placement in the Personnel File. - 15.4.1 Any disciplinary documentation shall be removed from the Personnel File after the expiration of twenty-four (24) months from the date it was issued if a similar incident has not taken place - 16.
-LEGAL INDEMNIFICATION - 16.1 Except where there has been gross negligence or malicious or willful misconduct on the part of an employee, the College will: - a) indemnify and save harmless employees from any liability action arising from the proper performance of his/her duties for the College; and - assume all costs, legal fees, and other expenses arising from any such action in accordance with the existing University College and Institute Protection Program, Self-Insured Comprehensive General Liability coverage.
+Refusal on the part of the employee to sign such documents shall not preclude their placement in the Personnel File. - 15.4.1 Any disciplinary documentation shall be removed from the Personnel File after the expiration of twenty-four (24) months from the date it was issued if a similar incident has not taken place

+16. LEGAL INDEMNIFICATION

+- 16.1 Except where there has been gross negligence or malicious or willful misconduct on the part of an employee, the College will: - a) indemnify and save harmless employees from any liability action arising from the proper performance of his/her duties for the College; and - assume all costs, legal fees, and other expenses arising from any such action in accordance with the existing University College and Institute Protection Program, Self-Insured Comprehensive General Liability coverage.